Conquer your student debt. Refinance now.

 While doctors and dentists had the most cash, MBAs have the most socked away for retirement.
-One explanation may be that earning an MBA typically only typically only takes two years and degree-holders are not out of the workforce for long.
+One explanation may be that earning an MBA typically only takes two years and degree-holders are not out of the workforce for long.
 They may also be working at larger companies with 401(k) match and their own familiarity with financial products could also help.

 Next, we focused on age groups to get a better look at the role of age on financial balances.
 Note: In our data analysis, we didn’t splice by specific age, but created age deciles clustered by median age.

 Overall, net worth trends upward with age, starting at -$7,849 for the youngest age group and peaking at $38,072 in the oldest age group in our sample.
 A slight dip occurs for the group with a median age of 35, with an uptick in debt and subsequent decline in cash.